 The EA addresses the direct, indirect, and cumulative impacts that would result from implementing the proposed action and the no action alternative.
 The EA also includes the necessary supporting information for a management decision to prepare either an Environmental Impact Statement (EIS) or Finding of No Significant Impact (FONSI).
-The key areas of potential concern that are addressed are impacts to air quality, human health, ecology, noise and visual impacts, and socioeconomics in the region of interest.
+The key areas of potential concern that are addressed are impacts to air quality, noise, ecology, human health and safety, socioeconomics, environmental justice, and visual resources in the region of interest.